Parameter type: Integer

 Range: 32kB to system dependent

-Although even this very small setting does not always cause a problem, there are situations where it can result in extra
+Although even this very small setting doesn't always cause a problem, in some situations it can result in extra

-fsync calls, and degrade overall system throughput.
-Increasing this value to 1MB or so can alleviate this problem.
-On very busy systems, an even higher value may be needed, up to a maximum of about 16MB.
+fsync calls and degrade overall system throughput.
+Increasing this value to about 1MB can address this problem.
+On very busy systems, you might need an even higher value, up to a maximum of about 16MB.
 Like

-shared_buffers, this parameter increases Advanced Server’s initial shared memory allocation, so if increasing it causes an Advanced Server start failure, you will need to increase the operating system limit.
+shared_buffers, this parameter increases EDB Postgres Advanced Server’s initial shared memory allocation.
+If increasing it causes an EDB Postgres Advanced Server start failure, increase the operating system limit.